-Land on the periphery of Much Hoole, New Longton, Coupe Green and Mellor Brook is safeguarded to meet local needs as shown on the Proposals Map.
+Land on the periphery of Much Hoole, New Longton, Coupe Green and Mellor Brook is safeguarded to meet local needs as shown on the Policies Map.
 It will only be released during the Plan period for development (including local affordable housing, health care, community facilities or employment) which meets the following requirements:

-- a) The proposed development cannot be accommodated within the existing built-up area of the village, or this site is preferable for the use proposed.
-Evidence of this will be required; - b) The proposed development does not include market housing.
+a) The proposed development cannot be accommodated within the existing built-up areas of the village, or this site is preferable for the use proposed.
+Evidence of this will be required;